Realityloop/druxt-demo/README.md

 The following is a script to be used when presenting this demonstration.

+**Important: Run the demo in an adjacent directory to avoid environment issue!**

 ```
 git clone --single-branch --branch feature/20-presentation git@github.com:Realityloop/druxt-demo.git
 ```